GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - **Analyze Impact & Diagnose**: Compare the results of the two tests and their traces.
 Review the differences between the prompt instructions to determine why the vector-only search impacted quality for *some* queries and not others.

-  - Review the differences between the prompt instructions to better understand what the LLM is being asked
+  - Review the differences between the prompt instructions to better understand what the LLM is being asked.
   > **Hint**: focus on the **docSearchFlow**
   > **Hint**: to see the documents that are relevant in the Firebase Genkit Monitoring trace viewer, look at the input in the model interaction of **movieQAFlow**

-- **Make a recommendation**: Write up a recommendation as to whether we should roll out this change or stick with the current mixed search.
+- **Make a recommendation**: Give a recommendation to the product team as to whether we should roll out this change or stick with the current mixed search.

 ### Success Criteria